patrickbarks/compadre-corrections/compadre_corrections.md

 ### `DOI.ISBN` with &gt;1 unique `Authors`, `YearPublication`, or `Journal`

 A given DOI or ISBN should be associated with a single publication (e.g a single journal, year, and set of authors).
 The code chunk below finds instances where this is not the case.
-Some of these cases seem to reflect data entry errors, but some represent subtle differences in spelling or formatting of author names (e.g. spelled with vs. without accents, only the first author is listed vs. all authors listed, etc.).
-Also, some discrepencies in `YearPublication` for a given DOI may reflect the time between an 'early-online' version and the final published version.
+(Note: some of these cases are due to subtle differences in spelling or formatting of author names.)

 ``` r
 # COMADRE